 For further details of the process please review ‘Lunch Cards – Pre-Paid and Cash Wallet 2023.

 The school offers a wide variety of extra-curricular activities including music, drama, pottery, etc to students, some of which incur an extra charge.
 Full details of these activities will be forwarded to all families during the summer break.
 Parents wishing to have their children avail of any of these activities should ensure the appropriate sign-up and online payment is then completed soon as possible.
 An information day/evening on the programme will also be held in September for students and parents.

 The fees charged are designed simply to cover the cost to the school of teachers’ salaries.
 The school offers the option of paying music and drama lessons fees in 2 half yearly payments before the start of term in August and January.
 However, if you apply for music or drama lessons, you will be liable for the full school year’s lessons.
 Only circumstances concerning illness, accident or departure from the school may be considered for exemption.
 Form 1 or new students to the school may opt to discontinue lessons for the second half of the year providing notice is given to Ms O’Reilly in writing by 31st October.

-For further information on the activities offered, and fees, please review ‘Extra-curricular’.
+For further information on the activities offered, and fees, please review the Extra Curricular Section.

 For further information or clarification on school fees, payment of fees or fee support please contact: